archit0712/chatbot_by_siddarth/docs/README.md

 ### Audit Logs

-Monitor sensitive queries in Firebase Firestore under the `sensitive_query_logs` collection.
+Monitor sensitive queries in the `sensitive_query_logs` table of PostgreSQL.

 ### Performance Metrics